certus-tech/ohif-minimal-extension/README.md

 1. metadata - returns the metadata.json file
 1. pdf - Not implemented, but understood that the bulkdata is transformed to a request to fetch the pdf file.
 1. studies - This final request is not understood.
 What causes the app to make this request and why is it needed?

+This particular example may not be the best choice, but it was a small one.
+Some of the other studies, while they may not have a huge number of images, it is not rare to find a request for metadata returning several million lines of json.
+It would be helpful if we could eliminate anything unnecessary.
+While the documentation suggests we need to implement the IWebApiDataSource interface, this does not ensure that the viewer will be happy with the data returned.
+There is no documentation about required fields or structure within the responses.

 ## How to set this up